SuperRonJon/AsciiGenerator/README.md

 Ex. `asciigen -w 0.2 -h 0.1 image.png` will scale the ascii-art output's width down to 20% and height to 10% the original image.png's pixel resolution.
 This is equivalent to  `asciigen -wh 0.2 0.1 image.png`

 Ex. `asciigen -i -s 0.015 high-res-image.png` will scale both the height and width of high-res-image.png to 1.5% the original image's pixel resolution, as well as invert the color scale, so that bright colors to use the densest characters rather than vice-versa.
 This is equivalent to `asciigen -is 0.015 high-res-image.png`

+A custom character set can be used with the -c option.
+A string in quotes should be given as the value to the -c flag, the default character set of "@%#*+=-:. " is used if none is given.
+The default character set on the above example would be equivalent to running `asciigen -i -s 0.015 -c "@%#*+=-:. " high-res-image.png` or `asciigen -isc 0.015 "@%#*+=-:. " high-res-image.png`

 ## Example
 ```